 Matrices: The progression of this composition, as seen in the Evolving Composition Diagram below, involved 2 plates in 3 different techniques.

-Plate 1, in drypoint and engraving: man and woman.
+Plate 1, in drypoint, engraving, and aquatint: house and sun.

 If you are interested in reproducing images from The Museum of Modern Art web site, please visit the Image Permissions page (www.moma.org/permissions).
 For additional information about using content from MoMA.org, please visit About this Site (www.moma.org/site).